qguo2010/p-TRPCA/README.md

 This is a demo for the following paper

-T. Yan and Q. Guo, Tensor Robust Principal Component Analysis via Dual Lp Quasi-norm Sparse Constraints, *Digital Signal Processing*, Accepted, 2024.
+T. Yan and Q. Guo, Tensor robust principal component analysis via dual lp quasi-norm sparse constraints, *Digital Signal Processing*, Accepted, 2024.

 # Run